Percy Spender: Marriages and family

 Spender married Jean Maud Henderson on 6 April 1925 at St Mary Magdalene Church of England, Coraki, New South Wales.
 She became a crime-fiction writer and they had two sons.
 One son, John Spender, was also a politician and diplomat who married Australian fashion designer Carla Zampatti.
 Jean Spender died in 1970 and on 4 October 1975 at St Mark's Church of England, Darling Point, he married Averil Watkins Trenerry, née McLeod.
-The marriage was short-lived and they divorced soon after.
+The marriage was short-lived and they divorced soon afterwards.
 He married Eileen Esdaile, née Congreve, in Honolulu, Hawaii in 1983.

-His granddaughter, Allegra Spender is also a member of parliament for Wentworth.
+His granddaughter, Allegra Spender, is also a member of parliament for Wentworth.

 Honours

 Spender was knighted in 1952 as a Knight Commander of the Order of the British Empire.
 In 1957, he was further created a Knight Commander of the Royal Victorian Order.
 He was conferred the Grande Ufficiale Order of Merit by the Republic of Italy in 1976.
 He also received ten honorary doctorates.
-However, a personal rift between himself and Menzies prevented him from receiving the honour which he most desired, appointment to the Privy Council.
+However, a personal rift between himself and Menzies prevented him from receiving the honour that he most desired, appointment to the Privy Council.
 He gave the commencement address at Stanford University in 1953.